VX nerve agent used to kill Kim Jong Nam, police say

 Nerve agents are the most toxic and fast-acting substance known in chemical warfare -- and VX is the most potent of all of them, according to the US Centers for Disease Control and Prevention.

-Kim, the half-brother of North Korean leader Kim Jong Un, died February 13 before he was scheduled to board a flight from Kuala Lumpur to Malaysia.

-They were instructed by four North Koreans, who are believed to have returned to Pyongyang, Malaysian Inspector-General of Police Khalid Abu Bakar said at a news conference Wednesday.
+"If it's inhaled as a vapor, (the victim) very quickly becomes what is called, crudely, a body flopper.
+You'll be on the ground with your arms and legs twitching unable to breathe," former United Nations weapons inspector David Kay told CNN in 1998.
+"You will lose control of your stomach.
+It's not a very pleasant way to die."

-VX works by inhibiting the operation of an enzyme that helps the body's nervous system function, according to the Organization for the Prohibition of Chemical Weapons.
+It works by inhibiting the operation of an enzyme that helps the body's nervous system function, according to the Organization for the Prohibition of Chemical Weapons (OPCW).

-It's more dangerous when exposed to skin in comparison to Sarin, another nerve agent.
-Nerve agents on the whole work faster when they are absorbed through the respiratory system.

 Symptoms can appear after a few seconds, and even small doses can affect people.
-Larger exposure can lead to convulsions, paralysis and deadly respiratory failure.
+Larger exposure can lead to convulsions, paralysis and deadly respiratory failure, the CDC says.

+Kim died shortly after he was wiped with the substance, according to police.

+After the initial assault, he approached an airline employee at the counter, saying he felt unwell and dizzy.
+He died in an ambulance while being taken to hospital.